-In case of unclear contribution of partition processes to dissipation and if dissipation of the substance in question mainly takes place in sediment, the whole system data should be considered, too.
-Assessing the whole system ensures that mere adsorption will not have a decisive influence on a DT{50} because adsorbed substance will show up in sediment.
+In case of unclear contribution of partition processes to dissipation and if dissipation of the substance in question mainly takes place in sediment, the whole system should be considered, too (see Error!
+Reference source not found. and Error!
+Reference source not found.).
+Assessing the whole system ensures that mere adsorption will not have a decisive influence on a DT{50} because adsorbed substance will show up in sediment and thus not dissipate in whole system .